godotengine/godot-docs/classes/class_control.rst

 - void  **show_modal**  **(** :ref:`bool<class_bool>` exclusive=false  **)**

 Display a Control as modal.
-Control must be a subwindow (see :ref:`set_as_subwindow<class_Control_set_as_subwindow>`).
+Control must be a subwindow.
 Modal controls capture the input signals until closed or the area outside them is accessed.
 When a modal control loses focus, or the ESC key is pressed, they automatically hide.
 Modal controls are used extensively for popup dialogs and menus.

 .. _class_Control_set_focus_mode: